Best Natural Toothpaste Alternatives For Sparkling Teeth

 With a commitment to sustainability, Davids packages their toothpaste in recyclable metal tubes that come with a convenient metal rolling key.

-Davids Sensitivity and Whitening toothpaste is an Environmental Working Group Verified Product, which means it meets the EWG’s highest standard for health and safety.7
+Davids Sensitivity and Whitening Nano-hydroxyapatite toothpaste is an Environmental Working Group Verified Product, which means it meets the EWG’s highest standard for health and safety.7

 Boka